venzu/datasciencecoursera/Data_3_coursera/CodeBook.md

 Subject -  User number ID

-Activity - Type of Activity the user are performing: Standing, Sitting, Laying, Walking.
+Activity - Type of Activity the user are performing: Standing, Sitting, Laying, Walking, Walking upstairs, Walking Downstairs.

 Features - Numerical variables related to the time and frequency average of the signals obtained by inertial sensors:
 - Features are normalized and bounded within [-1,1].